MobilityDB/MobilityDB-Leaflet/README.md

 - `frontend`: This directory contains the React and Leaflet code for the frontend of the application.
 - `backend`: This directory contains a FastAPI server written in Python that communicates with the MobilityDB database.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have installed the latest version of Python 3, Node.JS, and PostgreSQL
+- You have a PostgreSQL database with the [MobilityDB](https://github.com/MobilityDB/MobilityDB) extension installed

 ## Getting Started

 To get the application running, you need to set up the backend server, frontend server, and the `pg_tileserv` for serving map tiles: